All days not listed are spent at sea enjoying the excellent facilities aboard Columbus. Ports of call may be subject to change.

 The UNESCO-listed streets of Willemstad, on Curacao, welcome Columbus today.
 While here you may be able to visit the distillery where the island’s blue liqueur is produced, ride a trolley train around the city and join excursions to the extraordinary limestone caves at Hato or out to the coral reefs to the south of the island on a semi-submarine.

-Day 17: Cartagena, Columbia
+Day 17: Cartagena, Colombia

 Cartagena is a Spanish colonial treasure on the Colombian coast.
 Visit Downtown to discover streets and squares lined by brightly coloured buildings and bougainvillea-covered mansions, elegant balconies and magnificent churches.